lorabit/CMPS245HW2/README.md

 ##### Abbreviation Matchness

-For the cases where length of candidate is at least 2 letters longer than the length of transformed error word, we use a different algorithm to score the matchness.
+For the cases where the length of the candidate is at least 2 letters longer than the length of transformed error word, we use a different algorithm to score the matchness.
 Basically, we measure how many letters in the subsequence of transformed error word can match letters in the candidate word preserving letter order.
 For example, `tmrw` matches `tomorrow` with 4 letters while `twmr` matches `tomorrow` with only 3 letters.
 We also use Dynamic Programming to implement this. `AbbrMatchness = length of matched subsequence*2 / (length of transformed error word + length of candidate)`.

 The above 2 methods are used to measure the similarity between the transformed error word and its candidate.
-The similarty score ranges from 0 to 1.
+The similarity score ranges from 0 to 1.
 The higher the score is, the better match the candidate is.

 ##### Term Frequency